AntonyLeons/blog.leons.dev/_posts/2019-09-04-connecting-to-hull.md

 This also sync your calendar events to google calendar if you have an android phone.

 # Wifi
-The university says get an installer from [Eduroam Cat](https://cat.eduroam.org/ "Eduroam") and I support them, it works but your mileage may vary, Just select Hull Uni and download the installer the login is the login described in the process below.
+The university says get an installer from [Eduroam Cat](https://cat.eduroam.org/ "Eduroam") and I support them, it works but your mileage may vary, Just select Hull uni and download the installer the login is the login described in the process below.
 But a PC connection is simple enough you don't need a installer...
 * connect to Eduroam and it'll prompt you for a username and password
 * your username is your computer login with @hull.ac.uk E.g 554537@hull.ac.uk
 * your password is your computer login password